|

 The Seminole War.
 The Seminoles were eventually defeated

 and Florida became the 27th state of the Union in 1845.
+Sadly, from 1875-1887, Native Americans from

 the Southwest and Great Plains regions were captured and imprisoned